abinit/abinit/doc/tutorial/eph4mob.md

 This run should take a few minutes.

-You can then analyze the variation of the mobility with the value of [[sigma_erange]].
+We can now analyze the variation of the mobility with respect to [[sigma_erange]].
 Once enough $\kk$-points are included, the mobility should not vary, and computing more $\kk$-points will only increase the computation time.
 Note that you should perform this convergence study with a $\kk$-mesh that is already dense enough to capture the band dispersion correctly.
-In this case, we use a 24x24x24 mesh, which is not very dense for such computations.
+In this case, we are using a 24x24x24 mesh, which is not very dense for such computations.
 This means that, when increasing [[sigma_erange]], sometimes no additional $\kk$-points are considered.
 It is the case here for the first 3 datasets (3 k-points), and the last two datasets (6 k-points).
-If a finer mesh was used, the number of k-points would have increased in a more monotonic way.
+If a finer mesh was used, the number of $\kk$-points would have increased in a more monotonic way.

 ### Convergence w.r.t. the k- and q-meshes

-Once the energy window has been set, you should converge the mobility with respect to the dense $\kk$- and $\qq$-meshes.
+Once the energy window has been set, we can start to converge the mobility with respect to the dense $\kk$- and $\qq$-meshes.
 The previous computations used 24x24x24 meshes.
 This is far from convergence.
-For instance, in silicon, a 45x45x45 $\kk$-mesh and 90x90x90 $\qq$-mesh are needed to have results converged within 5%.
+For instance, in silicon, a 45x45x45 $\kk$-mesh and 90x90x90 $\qq$-mesh are needed
+to have results converged within 5%.

 In order to compute the mobility with a $\qq$-mesh twice as dense as the $\kk$-mesh, there are two possibilities.
 Let us take the previous example of silicon.